Updated August 23, 2018

 Yes.
 The state can afford a new water bond.
 Taking on new debt is always a serious consideration, however the state’s bond rating is steadily improving, and the interest rate we pay is equivalent to a bond with an AAA rating.
 There is a huge demand for California bonds by the bond market.

-As described in the 2016 Voter Handbook published by the Secretary of State and the Treasurer, California devotes less than five percent of its general fund budget to servicing general obligation bonds.
+As described in the 2018 Voter Handbook published by the Secretary of State and the Treasurer, California devotes less than four percent of its general fund budget to servicing general obligation bonds.
 This is well within the prudent limit for bond expenditures.

 Bonds are almost the only way the state invests in repairing its water infrastructure.